vb2007/discordbot/.github/ISSUE_TEMPLATE/documentation.md

 ---

-Please always take a look at the project itself, and at other issues before submittint a _supposedly unique_ issue.
+Please always take a look at the project itself, and at other issues before submitting a _supposedly unique_ issue.

 ---